emmt/Xlib.jl/README.md

 # A Julia interface to the X11 library

-**Xlib.jl** is a Julia package which aims at using X11 library (as a client) directly from Julia.
-The Package is far from complete: all constants and all structures are covered and only some functions have been wrapped (and tested).
+**Xlib.jl** is a [Julia](http://julialang.org/) package which aims at providing an interface to the [X11 library](https://en.wikipedia.org/wiki/Xlib) (as a client).
+The objective is to provide a low-level but complete interface.
+A higher level interface could be build on top of this low-level version.
+The package is far from complete: all constants and all structures are covered and only some functions have been wrapped (and tested).

 ## Installation